Optum/dce/docs/howto.md

 ## Use the DCE CLI

 The DCE CLI is the easiest way to quickly deploy and use DCE.
-For more advanced usage, refer to the [DCE Auth](#use-the-dce-api) section.
+For more advanced usage, refer to the `DCE API <#use-the-dce-api>`_ section.

 ### Installing the DCE CLI